2026 Contest Categories

 Best in Visual/Virtual Display or Bulletin Board

-Share your best visual or virtual Sora display!
-This could be anything from a compelling Zoom background, a unique bulletin board, or a towering display case.
+Share your best visual or virtual Sora display.
+This could be anything from a compelling Zoom background to a unique bulletin board or towering display case.

 Best in Social Media